SS Nomadic (1911): Lifeboats

 With it back in its correct shape, work started on restoration, replacing missing timbers and re-fabricating missing parts.
 One of the stipulations from the Heritage Lottery Fund was the use of original materials.
 A new keel had to be made and put into place for the clinker-wood construction to connect with.
 When this was complete, work progressed restoring the hull, replacing missing or damaged wood with original materials.
 The lifeboat nameplate had been stolen, so this was reconstructed by a benefactor using archive photographs.

 With the lifeboat nearing completion there was some dispute as to how it would be put on public display.
 Originally the Ulster Folk and Transport Museum had agreed to take it as an exhibit, but they withdrew as there was not space for it.
 Attempts were made to return the lifeboat to Nomadic, to be displayed alongside her in a weatherproof box, but this was unsuccessful.

-As of 2014, the boat has been structurally restored with the original paint colours.
+By 2014, Nomadic had been structurally restored with the original paint colours.
 The lifeboat was displayed on the Queen Mary, in Long Beach, California near the entrance to the engine room.
 White Star Memories had loaned it to them, and she arrived in June 2017.
 In 2022, the boat was transported back to Belfast for further care.

+From 8-15 September 2023, the lifeboat was briefly displayed alongside Nomadic by Maritime Belfast during the Maritime Festival.

 Since its rediscovery in 2007, Nomadic's Lifeboat 2 was thought to be the last remaining White Star Line lifeboat still intact until 2016 when Lifeboat 6 from the RMS Oceanic was rediscovered and restored.